Kuronons/FZ_graphics/Animations/Black_Flags_Collection/Readme.md

 Here is a set of 30 "Jolly rogers" animations.
-Each animation starts with the same passive frames (a pirate ship looked from a spyglass).
+Each animation starts with the same passive frames (a sailing pirate ship looked from a spyglass).

 Pushing BACK BUTTON will make the spyglass zoom on the ship's flag.